gradle/native-platform/readme.md

 ### 0.15 (not released)

-* Added method to `Terminals` to determine whether stdin is attached to a terminal.
+* Renamed `Terminal` to `TerminalOutput`.
 * Added `TerminalInput` to read text from the terminal.
 Supports raw mode and arrow keys.
+* Added method to `Terminals` to determine whether stdin is attached to a terminal.
+* Added method to `Terminals` to force the use of ANSI escape sequences to write the terminal output.
-* Added methods to `Terminal` to show and hide the cursor.
+* Added methods to `TerminalOutput` to show and hide the cursor.
-* Added methods to `Terminal` to set foreground text color to its default value.
+* Added methods to `TerminalOutput` to set foreground text color to its default value.
-* Added methods to `Terminal` to write text to the terminal.
+* Added methods to `TerminalOutput` to write text to the terminal.
 Anything written to `System.out` or `System.err` is no longer automatically flushed before cursor or text attributes are changed.

 ### 0.14